-Jamsheed Marker’s lifetime in the diplomatic service of Pakistan gave him a unique vantage point.
-In cricket terms, he was at cover point, ‘near enough to the wicket to follow the action around the stumps...yet sufficiently distant for a general overview of the state of play’.
-Unlike his previously published book Quiet Diplomacy: Memoirs of an Ambassador of Pakistan (OUP, 2010), which is a rich history of his many ambassadorial assignments, Cover Point mainly covers Marker’s ‘impressions’ of Pakistan’s most powerful leaders.
-With the exception of the incorruptible Quaid-i-Azam Muhammad Ali Jinnah and his lieutenant Liaquat Ali Khan, all of Pakistan’s leaders ‘succumbed, in increasingly pernicious fashion, to the malign and pervasive influences of sycophancy and flattery’.
-This work relates the first-hand impressions of the author which he garnered during his illustrious career, starting with Quaid-i-Azam Muhammad Ali Jinnah up until the rule of General Pervez Musharraf.
+A lifetime in the diplomatic service of Pakistan gave Jamsheed Marker a unique vantage point—in cricket terms, he was at cover point, i.e. ‘near enough to the wicket to follow the action around the stumps…yet sufficiently distant for a general overview of the state of play’.
+This work relates the first-hand impressions of Mr Marker, which he garnered during his illustrious career, starting with Quaid-i-Azam M.A.
+Jinnah up until the rule of General Pervez Musharraf.